Ceres Transport

-Ceres Transport, Incorporated (CTI) is a bus company under the umbrella of Yanson Group of Bus Companies (YGBC).
-It is based in Batangas City.
-It operates bus transport services in Batangas and Metro Manila, using the Strong Republic Nautical Highway.
+Ceres Transport, Incorporated, is a bus company under the umbrella of Yanson Group of Bus Companies (YGBC).
+Based in Batangas City, it operates bus transport services in Batangas and Metro Manila, using the Strong Republic Nautical Highway.

 History

 In 2007, Ceres Liner's Iloilo base pioneered travel between Iloilo City and Metro Manila through the Western Nautical Highway.
 Proving to be profitable, Yanson Group expanded its Metro Manila operations and established Ceres Transport in 2009, being based in Batangas City.
 It enabled bus services encompassing Cubao, Batangas City, Mindoro, Aklan, Antique and Iloilo.

 In 2012, it bought out a franchise of Gold Star Bus Company and allowed it to operate its Batangas-Cubao and Batangas-Alabang routes.
-Later on, Yanson Group decided to create on its own subsidiary as Gold Star Bus Transport Incorporated, making it apart from the Ceres Transport Inc.
+Later on, Yanson Group decided to create its own subsidiary Gold Star Bus Transport Incorporated, making it apart from Ceres Transport Inc.

+In 2022, Ceres Transport launched PITX - Zamboanga route which became the third bus company to have direct trips between Luzon and Mindanao following Philtranco and Davao Metro Shuttle.

+In September 20, 2025 Ceres Transport launched Cubao, Quezon City - Cagayan de Oro route via Western Nautical Highway traversing the Cities of Iloilo, Bacolod, Dumaguete, Dapitan, Dipolog, Oroquieta, Ozamiz, Tangub and Iligan.
+Two days after the said route launched it follows the Cubao - Butuan City destination on September 22, 2025.
+While the Cubao, Quezon City - General Santos launched on September 23, 2025 and which was arrived on September 26, 2025 as it became the longest direct route by the company going to Mindanao.

 Branding

 Ceres Transport was once a brand under Vallacar Transit Incorporated.
-The "transport" branding once used to distinguish the Luzon-bound and those Ceres Liner buses at their former main base in Iloilo.
+The "transport" branding was once used to distinguish the Luzon-bound and those Ceres Liner buses at their former main base in Iloilo.
 Although Yanson Group had a practice to their bus branding such as "Liner" and "Tours" to differentiate their ordinary and air-conditioned buses, Ceres Transport does not have ordinary buses since it didn't click to Luzon market.

 When Ceres Transport formed its own subsidiary and had its base in Batangas City, Yanson Group retained the Ceres Transport brand.

 Base

-Their subsidiaries are sub-divided by bases.
-These are based on their area of their operation, and their base number shall be the prefix number for their bus fleets.
-Yanson Group started this practice in 2005 after they bought out Lilian Express Inc., and felt that re-organizing their company is needed.
+Their subsidiaries are subdivided by bases.
+These are based on the area of their operation, and their base number shall be the prefix number for their bus fleets.
+Yanson Group started this practice in 2005 after they bought out Lilian Express Inc., and felt that re-organizing their company was needed.

 There is only one base for Ceres Transport: